BearingFreedom

 What the bill does

-SB 334 creates a new category of prohibited firearm: the "machine gun convertible pistol."
-It bans the manufacture, sale, purchase, receipt, and transfer of any semiautomatic pistol with a cruciform trigger bar that can be converted to fully automatic fire by installing an illegal auto-sear device (commonly called a "Glock switch") to the rear of the slide.
+SB 334 creates a brand new category of outlawed firearm: the "machine gun convertible pistol."
+It bans anyone from making, selling, buying, receiving, or transferring a semiautomatic pistol that uses a cruciform trigger bar and can be switched to full-auto fire by snapping an illegal auto-sear ("Glock switch") onto the back of the slide.

-Glock redesigned its pistols (the "V Series") to resist switch installation by adding a blocking tab.
-SB 334 specifically anticipated this: the bill states a gun is still prohibited even if it has a "piece of material" designed to block switch attachment, as long as that material can be removed with a common household tool.
-The V Series is banned.
+Glock redesigned its pistols to resist switch installation.
+SB 334 anticipated that.
+A gun is still banned even if it carries blocking material, as long as that material can be removed with a common household tool.
+The redesign does not save it.

 02